Jens599/gallery-app/README.md

-# Gallery app with auto BG removal [Final Semester Project]
+# voidbg [Final Semester Project]

 ## Project Overview
 A modern web application that allows users to manage their photo gallery with an intelligent background removal feature.
-Users can upload, organize, and enhance their images with automatic background removal capabilities.
+Users can upload, organize, and enhance their images with automatic background removal capabilities using voidbg.

 ## TODO List